 The 2019 IRP provides guidance for Idaho Power as its portfolio of resources evolves over the coming years.
 The B2H transmission line continues in the 2019 IRP analysis to be a top-performing resource alternative providing Idaho Power access to clean and low-cost energy in the Pacific Northwest wholesale electric market.
-From a regional perspective, the B2H transmission line, and high-voltage transmission in general, is a critical part to the achievement of clean energy objectives, including Idaho Power's 2045 clean energy goal, particularly as the Western EIM continues to expand in footprint.
+From a regional perspective, the B2H transmission line, and high-voltage transmission in general, is a critical part to the achievement of clean energy objectives, including Idaho Power's 2045 clean energy goal.

 The cost competitiveness of PV solar is another notable theme of the 2019 IRP.
-The preferred portfolio for the 2019 IRP includes PPAs to purchase output from 220 MW of PV solar projected on-line in 2022 through 2023.
-Idaho Power's IRP analysis indicates these contracts allow the cost-competitive acquisition of PV solar energy, and further position the company in its achievement of long-term clean energy goals.
+The preferred portfolio for the 2019 IRP includes a PPA to purchase output from 120 MW of PV solar projected on-line in December 2022.
+Idaho Power's IRP analysis indicates this contract allows the cost-competitive acquisition of PV solar energy, and further positions the company in its achievement of long-term clean energy goals.